 OBT is structured to reflect the challenges and opportunities found throughout Minnesota, Montana, North Dakota, and Wisconsin.
 We are mindful of Otto’s extraordinary legacy and our obligation to be faithful stewards of his vision for the Trust’s perpetual structure.

 Otto Bremer’s commitment to helping people and communities provides the cornerstone of the Trust’s investment philosophy.
 He recognized then, as we do today, that Good Lives Here.

 Otto Bremer was a successful businessman who specifically structured a charitable trust to fulfill his philanthropic vision, and he appointed trustees to carry out his wishes in perpetuity.
 OBT has operated this way for more than 75 years.
-Today the Trustees, Charlotte Johnson and Daniel Reardon, manage, operate, and maintain all aspects of the Trust as articulated in the Trust Agreement.
+Today the Trustees—Charlotte Johnson, Daniel Reardon, and Francis Miley—manage, operate, and maintain all aspects of the Trust as articulated in the Trust Agreement.
 The Trustees have a fiduciary obligation and are empowered to ensure that all OBT activities are for charitable purposes.

 OBT was founded in 1944.
 Since then, it has granted nearly $1 billion to help further Otto Bremer’s mission in communities across the region.

 Otto Bremer came to St. Paul as a young German immigrant in 1886 seeking new opportunities.
 Over the next 36 years, he worked his way up to become chairman of the American National Bank and a dedicated community leader involved in civic, financial, and corporate life.